 Once you build new container images, you want to be able to share them easily (whether that's with other developers in your organization, or allowing the containers to be pulled in your production environment).
 You don't have to host your own registry to get started.
 Instead, use Red Hat Quay and manage everything as a cloud service.
 If your team requires more control over your data, or if you have specific network security requirements, you can also use Red Hat Quay and deploy on premise or in the cloud.

 Do you need a Platform-as-a-Service (PaaS) solution?
 Red Hat OpenShift® is your answer.
-It's a container application platform that natively integrates technologies like docker, CRI-O, and Kubernetes and combines those with an enterprise foundation in Red Hat Enterprise Linux.
+It's a container application platform that natively integrates technologies like docker, CRI-O, Buildah, and Kubernetes and combines those with an enterprise foundation in Red Hat Enterprise Linux.
 And it's available as a private or public, managed or unmanaged cloud.
-Additionally, the power of Red Hat OpenShift comes from its ability to run and support both stateful and stateless apps, which lets you use containers without needing to completely rearchitect your apps.
+Additionally, Red Hat Marketplace offers automated deployment of certified software on any Red Hat OpenShift cluster.

 Red Hat OpenStack® Platform brings together bare metal, virtual machines, and your containers into a unified system.
 First you provision hardware, then you provision containers.
 The hardware exposes resources.
 The containers consume those resources.
 Having software-defined resources is useful when you scale your container environment, so you'll benefit from having API-driven provisioning and automation as well as self-service and quota-based access to resources across the stack.